 I have a lot of empathy for those going through life sad, discouraged, stressed and/or worried.
-Pragmatic and results-oriented, I have found Cognitive-Behavioral and Strength-Based counseling interventions to be helpful, as well as Mindfulness and Self-Compassion training.
+Pragmatic and results-oriented, I have found IFS and ACT counseling interventions to be helpful, as well as Mindfulness and Self-Compassion training.

 I've learned to be on the watch for anxiety in particular.
 Anxiety leads to avoidance, and a lot of avoidance can end up restricting important aspects of our lives, like our relationships, career choices, job performance, social interactions and our ability to try new things.
 Which can make us feel stuck and unable to change.
 Which leads to depression...but the anxiety came first.